pranjalhande777/growing_me/README.md

 ---

 ### 🌸 Fun Fact:
-I’m equally obsessed with beauty, design, and learning tech!
-Whether it’s styling a page or styling myself—I do both with love 💄✨
+I’m equally obsessed with beauty, design, and learning tech! -I do with love 💄✨

 ---